 Concord University

 Chartered February 28, 1872 as a branch of the West Virginia Normal School, Concord State Normal School first opened for classes May 10, 1875 on the grounds now occupied by the Athens public schools.
-After 40 years, the Normal School relocated across town to its present campus in Spring of Concord University1912.
+After 40 years, the Normal School relocated across town to its present campus in Spring of 1912.

 With continued growth in the physical plant, the student body enrollment, the faculty, the curriculum and its mission, the school awarded its first baccalaureate degrees in 1923, and by 1927, students seeking A. B. degrees outnumbered students seeking two-year “standard normal” diplomas for the first time in the school’s history.